cinescope-wkr/cs479-neural-assemblies/README.md

 This project was created as part of the CS479 Rendering Contest (Spring 2025), inspired by the intersection of neural graphics and artistic reconstruction.
 Special thanks to open-source contributors to DreamGaussian, Blender, and LEGO Studio.

+This work is intended solely for **educational and non-commercial purposes**.
+All original characters, models, and intellectual properties referenced or reinterpreted in this project remain the rightful creations of their respective owners.